 3. Bring the lightest version of everything

-For example, if you have several daypacks, select the lightest version for your trip.
-I love using the Fjallraven Re-Kanken backpack because it is super lightweight.
+For example, if you have several daypacks to choose from, select the lightest daypack for your trip.
+I love using the Fjallraven High Coast Totepack because it is super lightweight.

 Sneakers can be big, bulky and heavy.
-I bought the lightest pair of sneakers I could find, the Nike Free RN Flyknit.
+I bought the lightest pair of sneakers I could find, the Converse All Star Light Ox Sneakers.
 It weighs next to nothing and is flexible, making it easy to pack in my small backpack.

-Also, consider the weight of anything you are shopping for future purchases.
-I’ve been a minimalist traveller for a while and know the weight of every item I am interested in buying.
-I tend to consider the weight of the item before buying it.
+Also, consider the weight of all your future purchases.
+Because I travel minimally, I don’t really buy much.
+And if I do buy something, I consider the weight of the item before buying.
 I know it all sounds nutty.
 But it has been helpful.

 So if you can swap any of your must-bring items for a lighter version, do it!